xtrm-en/xtrm.me/posts/push-swap.md

 Now we can just call `ps_insn_exec` with the instruction we want to execute, and it'll do it for us!

-I find that solution more elegant than the other two, and it's also more flexible, since we can easily add more instructions without having to change anything else.
+I find that solution more elegant than the other two, and it's also more flexible, since we can easily add more instructions without having to change a lot.

-After all of that, we can finally start writing our sorting algorithm!

-## ⚠️ the twist
+## ⚠️ special interlude

 Not so fast my friend.